micerny/solarmon/README.md

 You can post to Prometheus, InfluxDB or both.
 Tested on  Growat SPH 10000 TL3 BH UP inverter.

+Additionally, you can read data from "RS485 over TCP socket" in greenbono_socket.py
+Additionally, you can use your own logic, calculation or anything in automation.py

 This project is based on https://github.com/ZeroErrors/solarmon

 ## How to set up all the things to work: